 Long-eared Owls hunt on the wing, coursing back and forth low above open ground.
 They may also hover over prey, or hunt from perches in strong winds.
 They kill small mammals with a bite to the back of the skull, and often swallow their prey whole.
 Nesting Long-eared Owls sometimes form loose colonies, occupying nests as close as 50 feet apart.
 They may also share nesting areas with American Crows and Black-billed Magpies.
 Outside of breeding season, the owls roost in groups of up to 100 birds.
 Older nestlings are called “branchers” because they leave the nest to take up residence in surrounding trees.
 They move around by jumping, hopping, and pulling themselves up with wings and bill.
 Long-eared owls usually form monogamous pairs.
 Bonding probably begins in winter, before communal roosts disband.
 Courting males make a complex series of calls and perform an aerial, zigzagging display over suitable nesting habitat, with glides and winbgeats interspersed with wing-claps.

 Long-eared Owls are fairly common, but their numbers fluctuate from year to year and their population trends are difficult to determine because of their secretive nature and tendency to move nomadically.
 Populations may be on the decline.
-Partners in Flight estimates a global breeding population of 50,000, with 18 percent in Canada, 18 percent in the U.S., and 3 percent in Mexico.
-They rate a 12 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Partners in Flight estimates a global breeding population of 50,000, with 18% in Canada, 18% in the U.S., and 3% in Mexico.
+The species rates a 13 out of 20 on the Continental Concern Score.
+Long-eared Owl are are on the 2016 State of North America's Birds' Watch List, which lists bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 Long-eared Owl populations need both grassland and wooded areas; they are vulnerable to the loss of riparian woodlands and isolated tree groves, especially in the arid West.